 A cash back credit card is a card that offers a cash back reward program as an incentive.
 Essentially, it means that a percentage of the amount spent on purchases is returned to you.
 This percentage may differ depending on the terms of a credit card issuer that produces your card.
 For example, the amount of your cash back is 3%.
 It implies that if you spend $100 with this credit card, you’ll earn $3.

 Cash back credit cards often have welcome bonus offers.
-Such offers are a pleasant addition to the overall rewards program, however, you can usually get them if you meet certain requirement.
-Mostly you have to spend a certain amount during the first months after you get the card (usually 3 or 4 months).
-The usual bonus offer is somewhere around $100 and bigger offers are exceptional and noteworthy.
+Such offers are a pleasant addition to the overall rewards program.
+However, you can usually get them if you meet certain requirements.
+As a rule, you have to spend a certain amount during the first months after you get the card (usually 3 or 4 months).
+The usual bonus offer is somewhere around $100, and bigger offers are exceptional and noteworthy.
 As for the amount of cash back you are going to earn, cash back cards work in different ways, and the size of the reward bonus can be different.

-Cash Back Credit Cards for Good and Excellent Credit Hstory:
+Cash Back Credit Cards for Good and Excellent Credit History:

 |Card Name:||Earning Rewards:||Rewards Bonus:||Annual Fee:|

 |Discover it® – Cashback Match™||Earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
 Earn 1% cash back on all other purchases.||INTRO OFFER: Discover will match ALL the cash back earned at the end of your first year, automatically.||$0||Discover it® chrome||2% cash back at restaurants and gas stations on up to $1,000 in combined purchases every quarter – no sign-ups needed.
 Plus, 1% cash back on all other purchases.||INTRO OFFER: Discover will match ALL the cash back earned at the end of your first year, automatically.||$0|